A posteriori error estimation and adaptivity in stochastic Galerkin FEM for parametric elliptic PDEs: beyond the affine case: Introduction

-In this paper, we consider a linear elliptic PDE with a generic parametric coefficient.
-Assuming uniform boundedness of the coefficient, which ensures well-posedness of the weak formulation in standard Lebesgue--Bochner spaces, we first derive a reliable and efficient a posteriori estimate of the energy error in sGFEM approximations, thus, extending the analysis of \emph{hierarchical} error estimators presented for the case of affine-parametric coefficients in~\cite{2014-Bespalov-vol36,2016-Bespalov-vol38}.
+In this paper, we consider a linear elliptic PDE with a \emph{generic} parametric coefficient.
+In particular, our analysis is not restricted to any specific form of the parametric coefficient (affine, quadratic, log-uniform, etc.).
+Assuming uniform boundedness of the coefficient, which is a minimal requirement to ensure well-posedness of the weak formulation in standard Lebesgue--Bochner spaces, we derive a reliable and efficient a posteriori estimate of the energy error in sGFEM approximations.
+This extends the analysis of hierarchical error estimators presented in~\cite{2014-Bespalov-vol36,2016-Bespalov-vol38} and fills a gap in the existing theory.
 Two practical examples of hierarchical error estimates are considered in detail and studied numerically for the steady-state diffusion problem with non-affine parametric representation of the coefficient.
 We then present an adaptive algorithm driven by the error reduction indicators derived from hierarchical a posteriori error estimators in the spirit of~\cite{2016-Bespalov-vol38,2018-Bespalov-p243}.
 The performance of the adaptive algorithm is tested numerically for two non-affine parametric representations of the diffusion coefficient.

 The rest of the paper is structured as follows.
 The model problem is introduced in section~\ref{sec:problem}; its Galerkin approximation and a posteriori error estimation are presented in section~\ref{sec:apprerr}.
 The generalized polynomial chaos (gPC) expansion of the parametric coefficient and the associated practical aspects of the developed error estimation strategy are discussed in section~\ref{sec:diffcoe}, while the results of numerical tests are reported in section~\ref{sec:numer:errest}.
 The adaptive algorithm is proposed in section~\ref{sec:adaptive}, and its performance is tested in numerical experiments described in section~\ref{sec:numer:adapt}.
 In Appendix~\ref{appA}, we derive explicit formulae for calculating the gPC expansion coefficients for parametric exponential and quadratic functions.